Nya Harrison

-Nya Layson Harrison (born November 9, 2002) is a professional soccer player who plays as a defender for San Diego Wave FC of the National Women's Soccer League (NWSL).
-Born in the United States, she has been called up to represent the Philippines internationally.
+Nya Layson Harrison (born November 9, 2002) is a professional soccer player who plays as a right back for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Born in the United States, she has been called up to the Philippines national team.
 She played college soccer for the Stanford Cardinal.

 Early life

-Born and raised in San Diego, Harrison attended Del Norte High School and became captain of the soccer team.
-While in high school, she played club soccer for San Diego Surf.
-She committed to play college soccer for the Stanford Cardinal as a sophomore.
-She was ranked by TopDrawerSoccer as the 21st-best prospect of the 2021 class.
+Harrison was born and raised in San Diego, California.
+She played varsity soccer as a forward in her freshman year at Del Norte High School.
+She played club soccer for San Diego Surf, helping her team to runner-up finishes for DA and ECNL national titles.
+She committed to play college soccer for the Stanford Cardinal in her sophomore year.
+TopDrawerSoccer ranked her as the 21st-best prospect in the 2021 class.

 College career

-Harrison made 15 appearances as a substitute during her first two seasons with the Stanford Cardinal.
-In her junior season in 2023, she played in 20 games, 11 of them as a starter.
-She appeared in three games off the bench during the NCAA tournament as Stanford's undefeated season came to an end in the final against Florida State.
-Harrison established herself in the lineup in her senior season in 2024, starting all 23 games and contributing to 12 shutouts during the program's first year in the Atlantic Coast Conference.
-She helped Stanford reach the semifinals of the NCAA tournament, losing to Wake Forest.
+Harrison played in 6 games and scored 1 goal for the Stanford Cardinal as a freshman in 2021, then made 9 appearances as a sophomore in 2022.
+She earned a larger role in her junior year in 2023, playing in 20 games with 11 starts and scoring 1 goal.
+She played in three games off the bench during the NCAA tournament as Stanford lost to Florida State in the final, ending their otherwise undefeated season.
+In her senior year in 2024, she started all 23 games and scored 1 goal while contributing to 12 shutouts during the program's first year in the Atlantic Coast Conference.
+She helped Stanford reach the NCAA tournament semifinals, losing to Wake Forest.

 Club career

 San Diego Wave FC announced on March 12, 2025, that the club had signed Harrison to a short-term contract through June.
 She was the first Filipinas player to sign a contract in the NWSL.
-On June 20, the club re-signed her until the end of the year.
+On June 20, the club re-signed her for the rest of the year.
 She made her professional debut on October 18, coming on as a stoppage-time substitute for Dudinha in a playoff-clinching 6–1 victory over the Chicago Stars.

+On January 2, 2026, the Wave announced that Harrison had signed a one-year contract extension.